Cor-Ina/Sunnyside-Landing-Page/README.md

 ## My process
 HTML work: divided the page into several sections:
-- header (with navbar, background image and heading)
+- header (with navbar, image and h1 title)
 - sidebar (with menu links and social media icons)
-- main, with the following Sections: About, Services, Testimonials, and Projects
+- main, with the following Sections: About, Services, Projects, Testimonials, and Gallery
-- footer, with many links and social media icons, plus attribution section
+- footer, with menu links and social media icons, plus attribution section

 I used semantic HTML to make it easier for search engines and screen readers to understand the content of the page.